baunov/mozio-test/README.md

 ### Comments

 Some components could've been split-up further.
 E.g. Autocomplete could've been done in a more generic way.
 Also, could've made a Card component as well as Tag (for NearbyDestinations display).
-But I belive that the code that is already there should be sufficient for the purposes of the test task.
+But I believe that the code that is already there should be sufficient for the purposes of the test task.